Momentum Magazine

-Canada Unveils Four New Cycling Tourism Routes Across the Country
+Canada Unveils Four New Tourism Routes for Cycling and Adventure Across the Country

-Canada Unveils Four New Cycling Tourism Routes Across the Country
+Canada Unveils Four New Tourism Routes for Cycling and Adventure Across the Country

-Destination Canada is rolling out four exciting new cycling tourism corridors for 2024, and whether you’re an avid cyclist or just enjoy the occasional bike trip, these routes are bound to catch your interest.
+Destination Canada is rolling out four exciting new tourism corridors for 2024, including one specifically for cycling, and whether you’re an avid cyclist or just enjoy the occasional bike trip, these routes are bound to catch your interest.
 Designed to connect different regions across the country—and even into the U.S.—these cycling tourism corridors offer an immersive experience combining natural beauty, cultural enrichment, and community engagement.

 The initiative, part of Destination Canada’s 2030 Tourism Strategy, aims to make Canadian tourism more resilient, sustainable, and inclusive by building new partnerships and creating unforgettable journeys.